helidon-io/helidon/tests/benchmark/jmh/HTTP3_QUIC_LINUX_BENCHMARK_CAMPAIGN.md

 Do not automatically rerun a disappointing result.
 Preserve it first, identify the reason for a rerun, and use a new run ID.

-The production-code checkpoint immediately before the original handoff was `63975fbf38e7e10cff209112cd56d4f44fcab38b`.
-It is a lineage anchor, not the source identity to benchmark.
-Final implementation fixes or benchmark-harness corrections after that checkpoint require a new clean selected commit and a new campaign directory.
+Select a clean final-source commit containing the implementation and benchmark-harness fixes to be measured.
+Further fixes require a new clean selected commit and a new campaign directory.
+Do not use ancestry from a historical handoff commit as an acceptance check: rebases and squashes can change that relationship without changing the implementation being measured.

 The controlled source and build manifests generated on the Linux host are the authoritative identity.
 Before starting, designate the exact clean final-source commit and record both its HEAD and tree IDs.
-Verify that it is a descendant of the checkpoint.
+Verify that the checkout matches those selected IDs.
 Every command and result in one campaign must retain those selected IDs.
 If HEAD, tree, or worktree status changes, stop and start a new campaign directory; do not mix results from the two source identities.